 - Any custom (whether syndicated or proprietary) reports from which data are quoted must be appropriately referenced as such through footnotes.
 Example: *Custom research conducted for (Client Name) by comScore (Month, Year).

-- Custom Entities (denoted with an [E] in comScore’s syndicated reports) are entities featuring an aggregation of URLs or an alternate view of a property, as determined by the client.
-It is recommended that the specific URLs falling into this aggregation be sourced when it is reasonable to do so.
+- Custom Entities (denoted with an [E] in comScore’s syndicated reports) are entities featuring an aggregation of URLs or an alternate view of a property, that may be determined either by comScore or by the client.
+While clients may cite their own custom entities in marketing materials, it is recommended that the specific URLs falling into this aggregation be sourced when it is reasonable to do so.

 - If a client does not wish to source all URLs that compose a Custom Entity being cited, then comScore reserves the right to share the definition with inquiring clients and news media.
 Data transparency is essential for publicly cited information, and interested parties should be able to vet the validity behind such public claims.